Access Keys:

 Students in Key Stage 4 have the opportunity to study GCSE Literature and Language.
 Literature is an option rather than an obligatory subject.
 Both subjects follow the CCEA GCSE specification.

-GCSE English Language is a two year course; during that time students develop their skills in reading, writing and speaking and listening.
+GCSE English Language is a two-year course; during that time students develop their skills in reading, writing and speaking and listening.
 To maximise the chances of success, students sit exams in the Summer of Year 11, Winter of Year 12 and the Summer of Year 12.
 This allows students to have multiple attempts of the externally assessed exam units.

 Specification At A Glance